J. D. Barker: Flatliners, Something I Keep Upstairs

 In July 2024 it was announced J.D.
 Barker would write a reboot for the Flatliners film franchise, tentatively titled: Flatliners: Resurrection.
 The original film, written by Peter Filardi, released in 1990 by Columbia Pictures, was directed by Joel Schumacher, and starred Kiefer Sutherland, Julia Roberts, Kevin Bacon, Billy Baldwin, and Oliver Platt.
 Barker said he aimed to "honor the spirit" of the original while still taking the work in a new direction.

 In 2025, Barker announced Something I Keep Upstairs, a thriller set on Wood Island, located off the coast of Maine and New Hampshire.
 The novel was released in May 2025 through Hampton Creek Press in partnership with Simon & Schuster.
 As part of the promotional efforts to market the book, Barker gave away an overnight stay in the haunted house upon which the novel is based to a randomly selected winner and three guests.
 The house has been the subject of numerous paranormal investigations.
 Two bodies were found on the island in 1972 and have yet to be identified.
 Prisoners were housed there during the Spanish-American War.
 The island was also used to quarantine those infected with yellow fever.

+4MK Prequels, A Caller's Game Movie

+In February, 2026 Barker announced he'd written three prequels in his 4MK thriller series.
+The First Scarlet Door, the initial title in this new series, is scheduled to release domestically in September 2026 through Hampton Creek Press in partnership with Simon & Schuster.
+Additional publishers will release the book worldwide.

+Screenwriter Jenna Mattison has been tapped to pen a feature adaptation of Barker's novel, A Caller's Game.
+The film will be produced by Greg Pedicin at Untitled along with Joel Gotler (Wolf of Wall Street) of Intellectual Property Group.

+4MK Television Series

+Sylvester Stallone’s Balboa Productions has teamed with The Walking Dead (franchise) vet Channing Powell on a series adaptation of J.D.
+Barker’s serial killer thriller book series.
+The adaptation will draw from Barker’s original 4MK trilogy: The Fourth Monkey, The Fifth to Die, and The Sixth Wicked Child, as well as a recently announced prequel trilogy.
+Powell will showrun, write, and executive produce alongside Stallone and D. Matt Geller.
+Christian Bersani will oversee the project.